UnifiedPush

 Index

 Add the dependency to the app build.gradle.
-Replace {VERSION} with the release you wish to use
+Replace {VERSION} with the last versions (connector, connector-ui).

 dependencies {